-Moldova country profile - BBC News
+Moldova country profile

 MEDIA

 The internet is the second most important source of news after TV.
-More than 1.7 million Moldovans were online by 2015 - around 49% of the population.
+Around 70% of Moldovans are online.

 TIMELINE